puppetlabs/puppet-docs/source/puppet/3.5/reference/ssl_regenerate_certificates.markdown

 [puppet dashboard]: /dashboard/1.2
 [mcollective]: /mcollective

-> **Note:** If you're visiting this page to remediate your Puppet deployment due to [CVE-2014-0160][cve], a.k.a.
+> **Note:** If you're visiting this page to remediate your Puppet Enterprise deployment due to [CVE-2014-0160][cve], a.k.a.
 "Heartbleed," [please see this announcement][blog] for additional information and links to more resources before using this guide.
+Before applying these instructions, please bear in mind that this is a non-trivial operation that contains some manual steps and will require you to replace certificates on  every agent node managed by your puppet master.

 [blog]: http://puppetlabs.com/blog/heartbleed-security-bug-update-puppet-users
 [cve]: https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-0160